abhishekcs/LML_HW3/final/readme.txt

 List of files:
 hw3p1.py -- l1 regularized logsitic regression.
 All pairs and triples of the original categorical features were generated.
 Uses one-hot encoding hw3p2.py -- XGBoost.
 All pairs and triples of the original categorical features and their frequencies were used to train the model.
-Doesn't use one-hot encoding
+Doesn't use one-hot encoding hw3p3_randomForest.py -- Random Forest.
+Trained on original features.
+Uses criterion as Entropy instead of the default Gini.
+Doesn't use one hot encoding.

-hw3p1.csv -- Predictions on test dataset of model trained in hw3p1.py. hw3p2.csv -- Predictions on test dataset of model trained in hw3p2.py.
+hw3p1.csv -- Predictions on test dataset of model trained in hw3p1.py. hw3p2.csv -- Predictions on test dataset of model trained in hw3p2.py. hw3p3.csv -- Predictions on test dataset of best ensemble model.

 pic1.png
 pic2.png
+best.png -- Screen Shot of best Kaggle Submission